Jim Jordan: Legislation

-2023 Speaker election
+Speaker elections

 Despite his support for Kevin McCarthy in the 2023 Speaker of the House of Representatives election, including nominating McCarthy on the second ballot, Jordan was nominated on the second ballot by Representative Matt Gaetz.
 He received 19 votes, enough to deny McCarthy the speakership in the second round.
 Jordan was nominated again on the third ballot by Chip Roy.
 He won 20 votes in the third ballot, with Byron Donalds switching from McCarthy to Jordan.
 This was enough to necessitate a fourth ballot, but Jordan got no votes on ballots 4 through 11, as all his supporters switched to Donalds.
 On the 12th ballot, Gaetz nominated Jordan again.
 He received four votes, enough to necessitate a 13th ballot when combined with the three for Kevin Hern.
 He was not nominated on the 13th or 14th ballot, but received six and two votes on each, respectively.

+After the House removed McCarthy from the speakership on October 3, 2023, Jordan launched a bid for the speakership.
+His speakership bid was endorsed by Donald Trump.
+On October 11, Jordan was defeated by Steve Scalise for the Republican nomination for the speakership.
+However, after Scalise withdrew a day later after failing to consolidate the necessary votes, Jordan launched a second bid for the speakership and defeated Austin Scott for the Republican nomination.
+Jordan subsequently failed to win the speakership in the first two rounds of the House vote, garnering only 200 of the 217 votes needed to win in the first vote and only 199 votes in the second.
+A third round of voting occurred on October 20, 2023, where he garnered only 194 votes of the 217 votes needed to win in the third round.
+Following his third defeat, Jordan intended to continue his bid for the speakership, but instead was subsequently removed from his position as Speaker-designate by his Republican colleagues in a secret ballot.